openpunkart/punkart.blocks.bodies/README.md

 > [..]
 >
 > The original [24×24 8-bit pixel] images [that any 6-year old can
->  redraw "by hand" in minutes], to which we [claim to] own exclusive
+>  redraw "by hand" in minutes²], to which we [claim to] own exclusive
 > copyrights, can be found at: https://larvalabs.com/cryptopunks

   And so on and so forth.
 What's your take?

+¹: Tip: See [**Derive the Ethereum (Elliptic Curve) Public Key from the Private Key and Generate the Ethereum Address from the (Elliptic Curve) Public Key**](https://github.com/rubycoco/blockchain/tree/master/crypto-lite#derive-the-ethereum-elliptic-curve-public-key-from-the-private-key) or any other of the many hundred (or thousands) crypto tutorials online.)
+It starts:

+> A private key in ethereum is a 32-byte (256-bit) unsigned / positive integer number.
+> Or more precise the private key is a random number between 1 and the order of the elliptic curve secp256k1 ...

-Tip: Yes, you can.
+²: Tip: Yes, you can.
 Draw your own punks "by hand".
 See [**Youtube Video - How to Make (Crypto) 2D Alien Pixel Punk #3100 in 3D Cubes w/ Blender from Scratch / Zero in 60 Seconds**](https://www.youtube.com/watch?v=VaLaBYJl4u0) or any other of the hundred tutorials online.

 <!--